abdirihaman-debugz/messi-games-notify/README.md

 # messi-games-notify
 Notifies the user of any Messi games or reports related to him.

+** to get up and running with this scraper do:
+    pip install requirements.txt
+    and then run messiGamesNotify.py

 add email/mobile phone notifiy component add news component as well.